 layout. preference).
 My response would be to ask how much convenience you're willing to sacrifice in the name of privacy.
 Also this would depend on JS being enabled.

-A: Get Rid Of Flash Player!
-It's a proprietary insecure (nearly) useless privacy-hating piece of junk.
-I have yet to come across any video anywhere on any video platform or website that requires Flash.
+A: Get.
+Rid.
+Of.
+Flash.
+Player!
+It's a proprietary, insecure and nearly useless privacy-hating plugin.
+In my daily surfing i have yet to come across any video anywhere on any video platform or website that requires Flash.
 You likely don't need the Adobe PDF Reader plugin either, nor any other proprietary browser plugins.

 A: The built-in Firefox home/new tab page presents a privacy issue, though i don't recall the details.

 A: You can set the new tab/home page to whatever you want, it's just recommend to not use the default Firefox one or any other resource that isn't serious about protecting user privacy.
-Be aware that whatever you use as the home page may not be subject to filtering (think uBlock/uMatrix) before it loads when you first start the browser, so don't set your home page to malicious-hackers-on-acid.com (or Facebook, etc.).
+Be aware that whatever resource you use as the home page may not be subject to filtering (think uBlock/uMatrix) when you first start the browser, so don't set your home page to malicious-hackers-on-acid.com (or Facebook, Google, etc.).

 A: You never have to reinstall Firefox because everything that websites store is deposited outside of it's installation directory, mostly in your profile directory, and its cache is kept in RAM if you're using the 'ghacks' user.js.
 If you want to refresh your profile, and thus Firefox, you can just delete your history (cache, cookies, site preferences, etc.) for the time range of 'Everything' and if that doesn't make you feel comfy, you can create a new profile, import what you need, then delete the old one, but this is usually unnecessary in my opinion.